giganticpower/CCRdata/README.md

-# ACCR
+# CCS

-An End-to-end Text Spotting Model for Shipping Container Codes
+End-to-end Shipping Container Code Spotting Based on Visual Sensors for Intelligent Inspection

-In this paper, we propose an end-to-end text spotting framework for spotting multi-directional and multi-line container codes in complex scenes.
+In this paper, we propose an end-to-end text spotting framework for spotting multi-directional, including horizontal, vertical, and multi-line (HVM) codes.

-It will release the dataset of the ACCR soon.
-The data is collected by us and has been labeled.
+The dataset is released, which is collected by us and has been labeled.

 Thanks, authors.